jsoref/dpdk/doc/guides/prog_guide/event_timer_adapter.rst

-The DPDK :doc:`Event Device library <eventdev>` introduces an event driven programming model which presents applications with an alternative to the polling model traditionally used in DPDK applications.
+The DPDK :doc:`Event Device library <eventdev>` introduces an event driven programming model which presents applications with an alternative to the polling model tradditionally used in DPDK applications.
 Event devices can be coupled with arbitrary components to provide new event sources by using **event adapters**.
 The Event Timer Adapter is one such adapter; it bridges event devices and timer mechanisms.